Royal Cache DB320 shabti types and shabti boxes

 In the Cairo Museum I have counted 24 workers and 17 overseers.
 Masaharta’s original tomb was probably plundered in ancient times, and it is not clear whether all his shabtis date from the same period.
 It is assumed that there were two shabti boxes.
 Photos are not available.

 Since the overseers do bear some style resemblance to shabtis from later periods, it might well be that they were added after the mummy was restored.
 Also, the overseer of Hennutawy A (Overseer 1) gives the impression that it might be from another time.
-However, for now, this is only theory and needs further investigation.
+However, for now, this is only theory.

 Masaharta